Balram Jakhar: Early life and education

-Politician
+Political career

 A lifelong member of the Congress party, Jakhar founded the Bharatiya Krishak Samaj, a farmers' organization, in 1965.
 He was elected to the Punjab Legislative Assembly in 1972 and was re-elected in 1977, becoming the Leader of the Opposition.

 Jakhar then moved to national politics.
 He was elected in 1980 to the seventh Lok Sabha from Ferozepur and in 1984 to the eighth Lok Sabha from Sikar.
 He had the distinction of being elected Speaker of the Lok Sabha during his very first term in the house.
 Furthermore, served twice as Speaker of Lok Sabha, a rare achievement in Indian parliament history, holding office from 1980 to 1989, thus became the longest serving speaker in history.
 As Speaker of Lok Sabha, he promoted automation and computerization of Parliamentary works.
 He promoted Parliament library, reference, research, documentation and information services for the knowledge and use of members of Parliament.
 The establishment of Parliament Museum was his contribution.
 He was the first Asian to be elected Chairman of the Commonwealth Parliamentarian Executive Forum.

+He was an attendee of the second Provisional World Parliament held in New Delhi on 17 March 1985.

 The Sikar parliamentary seat was won by Devi Lal in the elections of 1989.
 In 1991, Jakhar was again elected to parliament from the Sikar constituency and his party returned to power in India.
 Jakhar was made Union Agriculture minister under Prime Minister P. V. Narasimha Rao in 1991.

 After the Congress party returned to power in 2004, he was appointed Governor of Madhya Pradesh and served from 30 June 2004 to 30 May 2009.
+Academy of Grassroots Studies and Research of India (AGRASRI), Tirupati, awarded him the Rajiv Gandhi Outstanding Leadership National Award for the year 2012 on 20 August, 2012 at New Delhi, by Shri Shivraj V. Patil, the then Governor of Punjab.
+Dr. Balram Jakhar delivered the 11th Rajiv Gandhi Memorial Lecture on 20 August, 2012 at the Indian Institute of Public Administration, New Delhi.